Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Annihilation Matrix

 \subsection{Gauge-Dark Matter Interaction}

-Non-relativistic vector dark matter particles have the potential to annihilate into relativistic particles, specifically gauge bosons of $SU(2)_{L}$.
+Non-relativistic vector DM particles have the potential to annihilate into relativistic particles, specifically gauge bosons of $SU(2)_{L}$.
 In quantum mechanics (Schrödinger equation), these annihilations are represented by an imaginary potential or an absorptive term (quartic terms) in the action, which explains the disappearance of pairs of non-relativistic particles.

 These absorptive terms originate from $S_{eff,2}$.
 To provide an interpretation, we can visualize $S_{eff,2}$ in terms of Feynman diagrams.
-In this representation, the matrix $\Delta$ characterizes the propagators of the gauge fields, and each $\mathcal{U}$ represents a vertex featuring two gauge fields and two vector dark matter fields, as described by Chowdhury et al.~\cite{Chowdhury_2017,GarciaCely:2014jha}.
+In this representation, the matrix $\Delta$ characterizes the propagators of the gauge fields, and each $\mathcal{U}$ represents a vertex featuring two gauge fields and two vector DM fields, as described by Chowdhury et al.~\citep{Chowdhury_2017,GarciaCely:2014jha}.

 Then, the effective action of absorptive terms is:

 We need only pairs like $V_{0}V_{0}, V_{0}^{\ast}V_{0}^{\ast}, V_{0}V_{0}^{\ast}$ and $V_{+}V_{-}$, then

 In terms of s'vectors, the effective action is